civicinnovationyyc/resources/README.md

 ## A (sort of) curated list of things demoed or talked about at the 60 Minute Hack #civicinnovationyyc

+### 15 June 2017

+- [Attack the Front](http://attackthefront.com) - Quick-fire thoughts to inform and inspire creative professionals daily.
+Potential interface for a 'lessons learned database'?
+- [Kaggle Kernels](https://www.kaggle.com/kernels) - The best place to explore data science results and share your own work
+- [OpenDataCache](http://www.opendatacache.com/) - Free cache for Socrata open data portals, and a long list of Portals that are currently cached.
+Source code available.

 ### 1 June 2017